-BBH won the £60 million BA creative account last October in a pitch against the incumbent M&C Saatchi, DDB London and JWT.
+BBH won the £60m BA creative account last October in a pitch against the incumbent M&C Saatchi, DDB London and JWT.
 The decision to move the account to BBH ended BA's 23-year relationship with Maurice and Charles Saatchi.
-The airline was M&C Saatchi's founding client ten years ago and the Saatchi brothers created the "world's favourite airline" tagline in 1982.
+The airline was M&C Saatchi's founding client 10 years ago and the Saatchi brothers created the "world's favourite airline" tagline in 1982.

-The account represented approximately 7 per cent of M&C Saatchi's revenues in 2004 and it is estimated the loss will wipe £2.5 million off the agency's pre-tax profits this year.
+The account represented approximately 7% of M&C Saatchi's revenues in 2004 and it is estimated the loss will wipe £2.5m off the agency's pre-tax profits this year.

 If you have an opinion on this or any other issue raised on Brand Republic, join the debate in the Forum.